-If ever there were a post to not inspire excitement, it'd probably this one.
-Because cleaning baseboards just isn't exciting.
-But, it's the sort of task that when completed makes your home feel and look better.
-No one will probably ever come in and compliment you on your clean baseboards.
-But they could be one clean cog in your lean, mean clean home machine.
-We’ve found 6 ways you could try cleaning your baseboards this weekend (or whenever it’s convenient for you) — some of these tricks are weird, some easy, some very thorough and some you may never have thought of before—but one might be a fit for your cleaning style!
+We’ve found 6 ways you could try cleaning your baseboards this weekend (or whenever it’s convenient for you).
+Some of these tricks are weird, some easy, some very thorough and some you may never have thought of before—but one might be a fit for your cleaning style!

 Our best advice: Get the family involved to make this task go faster.
 So how often should you tackle this task?
 It really depends on your needs.
 Homes with lots of fur and hair should consider giving the baseboards a swipe once a week, but if you live solo and keep everything else pretty clean you might be able to get away with doing it once or twice a month.

-Grab a box of Fabric softener sheets plus your Swiffer and take a swipe of your baseboards.
-We've never actually tried this ourselves, but the theory goes that these sheets might actually coat your baseboards with some dust repelling properties.
-Anyone who's tried this before must chime in the comments below to tell us if it works.
+Grab a box of Fabric softener sheets plus a Swiffer and take a swipe of your baseboards.
+The dryer sheets help coat your baseboards with some dust repelling properties.